marielle-wall/MDEF/docs/temr1/02-AtlasofWeakSignals.md

 ## THE LONG (Hey, if you want to get to know me and my work better, this is a WAAY better way)

 Surrounded by plants, insects, friends, and the sound of the city in the Jardin de Mariposas each of us in our class set off to build our own design space.
-With my new [Atlas of Weak Signals cards] (https://www.youtube.com/watch?v=L7yyGwTrT5g&ab_channel=FabLabBarcelona "Youtube link to learn more about the Atlas of Weak Signals Cards" ) in hand and the explanation from our lovely lecturer, [Marianna Quintero] (https://iaac.net/dt-team/mariana-quintero/ "Link to Mariana's bio on the IAAC website"), I set off to find the cards that I resonated most with.
+With my new <a href="https://www.youtube.com/watch?v=L7yyGwTrT5g&ab_channel=FabLabBarcelona"> Atlas of Weak Signals cards </a> in hand and the explanation from our lovely lecturer, [Marianna Quintero] (https://iaac.net/dt-team/mariana-quintero/ "Link to Mariana's bio on the IAAC website"), I set off to find the cards that I resonated most with.

 I started by drawing from the weak signal category I felt most drawn to: “Kill the Heteropatriarchy”.
 I think what drew me to this category was the aggressive nature the name and how the words choice was in direct contrast to my desired focus of this masters: Radical Love and Care. *(Hey, I know we got to kill/dismantle some things to make way for some radical love – but the dichotomy made me smile, ok?)*